Best B&O speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best B&O speakers you can buy in 2020.

 Bang & Olufsen may be almost a centenarian in the hi-fi industry (2020 marks its 95th birthday), but the celebrated Danish brand is showing no signs of slowing down, continuing to wow us year in and year out with its edgy designs and meticulous quality control.
 It's best known for its premium speakers, some of which will set you back the price of a small car.

 Yet to win the lottery?
-Not prepared to sell a kidney?
 You'll be pleased to hear that B&O has poured its engineering excellence into the audio equivalent of a diffusion line.
 The B&O Play (formerly BeoPlay) speaker range – aimed at a younger, style-conscious audience – is more affordable and includes portable Bluetooth speakers that aren't afraid of the great outdoors, as you'll see below.

 (There are B&O Play headphones too.)